-Enjoy a leisurely stroll on the Rotary Riverfront Trail in Washington, then get on Missouri Route 100 and head west approximately 30 miles to Hermann for Oktoberfest the first four weekends in October.
+Enjoy a leisurely stroll on the Rotary Riverfront Trail in Washington, then get on Missouri Route 100 and head west approximately 30 miles to Hermann for Oktoberfest held on weekends in October, or tour Hermann Farm.
 Visit visithermann.com for information on Oktoberfest and washmo.org for information about Washington and the riverfront trail.

 Weldon Spring to Augusta along state Route 94

-Pere Marquette State Park in Grafton to Lewis and Clark Confluence Tower in Hartford along Route 100
+Pere Marquette State Park in Grafton, Illinois, to Lewis and Clark Confluence Tower in Hartford, Illinois, along Route 100

 St. Peters to Clarksville along Route 79:

 Enjoy the beauty created by Mother Nature along this 45-mile stretch of Missouri Route 79, another Great River Road, then enjoy the beauty created by local artists upon arrival in Clarksville, which is home to potters, glass blowers and jewelry designers.
 From I-70 in St. Peters, take MO-79 north to Clarksville.